hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 ## API Subscription Model
 ### Application Subscription
 Applications produced by external developers must subscribe to all of the CDS APIs that they intend to use.
 A subscription to an API will permit the subscribing application to access the endpoints within that API.
 An application may subscribe to a single API or to multiple APIs.

+The details of each application’s subscription determines which mechanism (push or pull) is used for each application.

+If the application’s subscription specifies a push notification callback URL, that will indicate that the API should use push notifications for that application – and should send those notifications to the supplied URL.

+If the application’s subscription omits a callback URL, that will indicate to the API that pull notifications should be used with that application.

 Each subscription uniquely links a single external application (typically a trade system) to a single CDS API, and records the information associated with that unique logical link.